Kate Walsh, PhD (she/her), Professor & H.I. Romnes Faculty Fellow

-Dr. Kate Walsh is a licensed clinical psychologist and Associate Professor in the Psychology (Clinical Area Group) and Gender & Women’s Studies departments.
-She is director of the Sexual Violence Research Initiative, a multidisciplinary collective of faculty, postdoctoral fellows, and students, and serves on the Executive Committee of the Better Tomorrow Network, a research collective of forensic nursing sites throughout the country.
+Dr. Kate Walsh is a licensed clinical psychologist and Professor in the Psychology (Clinical Area Group) and Gender & Women’s Studies departments.
+She is director of the Sexual Violence Research Initiative, a multidisciplinary collective of faculty, postdoctoral fellows, and students, and serves on the Executive Committee of the Better Tomorrow Network, a research collective of forensic nursing sites throughout the United States.
 She runs the Preventing Interpersonal Violence and Overcoming Trauma (PIVOT) Lab, which studies the prevention of and response to sexual violence.

 Email: klwalsh2@wisc.edu